TritonDataCenter/sdc-amon/README.md

 ## Testing

 The test suite is in the 'tst' directory.
-First you'll need to create an appropriate "tst/config.json" for configuring the master.

-    cd tst
-    cp config.json.in config.json
+Note that config files for the test files (e.g. "config-master.json") are commited.
+If you have, say, a different UFDS url, then you'll need a local change.
+That'll be a pain.
+Config notes:

+- master.test.js presumes a UFDS running in COAL.
-    # - This includes the required 'email' notification plugin using the
+- master.test.js uses a 'email' notification plugin using the 'testy' module.
-    #   'testy' module.
-    # - This uses port 7000 to intentionally differ from the master
-    #   default of 8080, which you might already be using for a dev server.
+- master.test.js uses port 7000 to intentionally differ from the master default of 8080, which you might already be using for a dev server.
-    # - You ccan edit the "ufds.url" to point to whereever you have a
-    #   working UFDS.

 Now run the test suite: